 For those into art, there are several museums to visit, and the architecture of Chicago is unique.
-There’s also the lake Michigan not far.
+There’s also the lake Michigan not far where you can take a sightseeing cruise.
 It’s wonderful, and admiring it, you’ll almost forget you’re actually in a big city.
 Anyway, Chicago has its own atmosphere that you can’t find anywhere else!
 Well, Chicago is not perfect either.

 Like in many US cities, you can see many homeless people outside… There are huge inequalities between rich and poor people.
 For those who have a sensitive sense of smell, you’ll notice that it smells like weed most of the time in the subway.
 Anyway, let’s see what to do if you plan to visit Chicago in 3 days.

 Things to do in Chicago

 One of the most famous attractions of Chicago, the Willis Tower, also called Skydeck Chicago.
 You get on top of this 442 meters (1450 ft.) skyscraper with its 110 floors, and you enjoy a view of Chicago, the lake Michigan, and even the neighboring states when the weather is nice : Wisconsin, Indiana… That was the tallest building of the US for 40 years, but the One World Trade Center in NYC surpassed it -it opened in 2014 and it’s 541 meters (1776 ft.) high-.